 While her reputation stretches across the globe, May not only bumps into former customers and students during her travels, but continues to extend her following of fans.
 Indeed, May's restaurants are popular stomping grounds for foreign travelers, in search of trustworthy, nutritious, and appetizing eats.
 Just one taste of May Kaidee's cuisine causes first-time customers to become faithful "regulars," even for those on a short visit to Thailand.
 In fact, tourists who have had the May Kaidee experience and make frequent visits to the Land of Smiles, often reside at May's guesthouse or base their stay near one of her restaurants.

 At present, May's ambition is to share with the world a bit of Thai culture, as well as her heavenly, health-restoring recipes for revitalizing mind, body, and spirit.
-May currently spends half the year in New York City where she is busy establishing the first U.S. locations of her restaurants and cooking schools.
+While not looking after customers in Thailand, May spends time in New York City promoting her signature recipes.